scbickle/maryspeak/MaryTTSDebianHowTo.md

 ### MaryTTS voice synthesizer How to for Debian ###

 Mary Text To Speech logoMaryTTS is an open-source, multilingual Text-to-Speech Synthesis platform written in Java (homepage <http://mary.dfki.de/>).
-I’ve taken an interest in it after it was featured on [Hacker Public Radio Episode 1599](http://hackerpublicradio.org/eps.php?id=1599).
+Iâ€™ve taken an interest in it after it was featured on [Hacker Public Radio Episode 1599](http://hackerpublicradio.org/eps.php?id=1599).
 As a Java program it should run anywhere, however here is how to get it to work on a Debian Linux machine.